 top of page

-ISC -Trust Distribution Division Hinging on Beneficiary’s Marital Status was Not Unlawful Restraint
+IN.
+Supreme Court -Trust Distribution Division Hinging on Beneficiary’s Marital Status was Not Unlawful Restraint

-By Michael R. Kohlhaas
+Prepared by Michael R. Kohlhaas

 HELD: Vacating the Court of Appeals’ contrary determination last year, the Indiana Supreme Court held that a trust’s distribution provision, which hinged on whether the beneficiary was married, was not an unlawful restraint against marriage.